 Pre-settlement Risk (PSR) & Potential Future Exposure (PFE) calculates the counterparty credit risk for derivative transactions.
 PSR calculates counterparty default risk at a static point in time whereas PFEs assess the risk over the transaction’s lifetime.
 We use the measures to set counterparty and credit limits in order to mitigate against these risks.
 In this series of posts, we look at the PSR PFE calculation for FX derivatives including a TARF.

 Pre-settlement risk (PSR) is the risk that a counterparty to a transaction does not honor his/her end of the deal and defaults on the transaction prior to the settlement date.
 The other party to the transaction will need to cover the position in the open market most likely at adverse prices/rates.

-Potential Future Exposure (PFE) is defined as the maximum expected credit exposure over a specified period of time calculated at some level of confidence (i.e. at a given quantile).
+Potential Future Exposure (PFE) is the maximum expected credit exposure over a specified period of time calculated at some level of confidence (i.e. at a given quantile).